15 Things You Should Be Doing Before Leaving the Dock. Creating a Boating Safety Checklist.

 Posted on December 8, 2021

-Before leaving the dock for any boating expedition, you should always run through a pre-departure checklist to ensure a safe and prepared day on the water.
+Before leaving the dock for any boating expedition, you should always run through a pre-departure boating safety checklist to ensure a safe and prepared day on the water.
 It’s always smart to think ahead and plan for the unexpected.
 Plus, a comprehensive pre-departure checklist can prevent you from forgetting something important.

 If you’re new to boating, use this list as a general guide to help you create your own customized checklist before leaving the dock.